WebAssembly.Instance object is a stateful, executable instance of a WebAssembly.Module.

 WebAssembly.Memoryobjects.
 There must be one matching property for each declared import of

 Instance() constructor's prototype object — this can be modified to affect all

 - Returns the function that created this object's instance.
 By default this is the

 |Draft||Initial draft definition.|

-WebAssembly is enabled in Firefox 52+, although disabled in the Firefox 52 Extended Support Release (ESR.)
+2. Disabled in the Firefox 52 Extended Support Release (ESR).